Personal Website

 Static site builders like Hugo and Eleventy prioritize speed and delivery, but Astro is also extremely fast and I appreciate their approach to JavaScript hydration and a relatively new frontend architecture pattern called Islands Architecture.
 Astro also offers numerous integrations in their ecosystem which removed a lot of roadblocks for me.

 I used Cloudflare Pages for its global reach and simple deployment process.
-In the future, I plan to self-host a server on Dokploy, but for now, I'm enjoying the ease of serverless deployment.
+In the future, I plan to self-host the website, but for now, I'm enjoying the ease of serverless deployment.

 Design